Get a Job at Microsoft: Interview Process and Top Questions

 • What appeals to you about this particular role?

-• (For experienced hires) Why do you want to work in this particular space?
+• Why do you want to work in this specific space?

-The recruiter will use this call to assess your communication, collaboration, and leadership abilities and see if you will be a good fit with Microsoft’s culture.
+The recruiter will use this call to assess your communication, collaboration, and leadership abilities and determine whether you would be a good fit for Microsoft’s culture.

-Microsoft is known for asking data structures and algorithms questions for technical roles during the preliminary recruiter call.
+Microsoft is known for asking data structures and algorithm questions for technical roles during the preliminary recruiter call.

 Be prepared to describe your technical skill set and answer a coding question through a shared editor during this call.